-“Our low-residency Masters of Fine Art’s program offers students a unique opportunity to experience technical, conceptual and professional artistic growth.
-At the same time it provides a community that will enrich the students life in ways that are fundamental to developing and sustaining a professional level of artistic practice.
+“Our young and vibrant low-residency Master of Fine Arts program offers students a unique opportunity to experience technical, conceptual and professional artistic growth.
+At the same time, it provides a community that will enrich the students life in ways that are fundamental to developing and sustaining a professional level of artistic practice.

 The ten-day residencies are concentrated retreat-like experiences.
 Each student is given personal individual care and guidance from highly qualified faculty.
-Our objective as a cohesive faculty unit is to see each student dig deep into the meaning of his/her work and create a passionate work ethic that will build upon conceptual and technical learning and serve as the foundation for their entry into a professional artistic life.
+Our objective is to see each student dig deep into the meaning of his or her work and create a passionate work ethic that will build upon conceptual and technical learning and serve as the foundation for their entry into a professional artistic life.

 Associate Dean of Graduate Studies